Sitefinity/sitefinity-aspnetcore-mvc-samples/README.md

 * starter-template - for basing your project with everything set-upped.
 * tabs-section - for building custom widget that can be used to create 2 tabs layout
 * widget-library - for building your custom distributed widget libraries and templates.
 Additionally this sample includes information on how to add your own custom scripts alongside the views.
+* component-filter - for filtering the components visible in the widget selectors for Pages, Templates and Forms based on a certain criteria.